This post has the following content warnings:

 Permalink

 "That should do it; go with whoever's leaving personally, keep an eye on it.
-I'll have a reply from Her Majesty by sunset tomorrow, but I expect she'll assent to my judgment and say we should keep them guarded for at least a week but not execute them.
+I'll have a reply from Her Majesty before sunset tomorrow, but I expect she'll assent to my judgment and say we should keep them guarded for at least a week but not execute them.
 I'll visit them then."

 Permalink